Netcracker/DRNavigator/documentation/Architecture.md

 ## Metrics endpoint

-To check metricks from running `site-manager` can be used `/metrics` endpoint.
+To check metrics from running `site-manager` can be used `/metrics` endpoint.
 Output has prometheus specific format and intended for external monitoring system.

 ```
 curl   --silent \